IIC3585/2025-1-s1-g12-t5/src/content/movies/blade-runner.md

 year: 1982
 director: "Ridley Scott"
 tmdbURL: "https://www.themoviedb.org/movie/78"
+summary: "A blade runner must pursue and terminate four replicants who stole a ship in space and have returned to Earth to find their creator."
 ---

 Ridley Scott’s *Blade Runner* fuses film‑noir aesthetics, cyberpunk futurism, and existential philosophy into a haunting cinematic experience.
 More than visual spectacle, it probes what it means to be human—and the thin line separating man and machine.